Punarjeet/Leetcode/Top Inteview Questions (Hard Collection)/Spiral Matrix.md

 # Approach

-In order to traverse the matrix spirally we need to go through following steps step 1. left to right step 2. top to bottom step 3. right to left step 4. bottom to top then repeat from step 1
+In order to traverse the matrix spirally we need to go through following steps :\
+step 1. left to right\
+step 2. top to bottom\
+step 3. right to left\
+step 4. bottom to top\
+then repeat from step 1
 And in each iteration we will either cover one column or row so we just assign each of the above step with direction and then add 1 to get to the next step.